ghandylan/Mapuan-Academic-Advising/README.md

 \
 ***Each contributor played a crucial role in the development of the Mapúan Academic Advising system, bringing their unique skills and expertise to the project.***
 ## **Project Attribution**

-**Please Note:** I did not build the entire project on my own.
-This project was a collaborative effort, and I want to acknowledge and give credit to the team members who contributed to its development.
-Each team member played a crucial role in bringing this project to life.